-In any case all three of the American rural sociology departments which have been most influential over the years were founded in colleges of agriculture.
-Two of these (Cornell and Wisconsin) remain there.
-The third, at Michigan State, has moved from the agricultural college while maintaining a tie to it.
-The main rural sociology program in Europe is also in the agricultural university (at Wageningen in the Netherlands).
+In any case all of the American rural sociology departments which have been most influential over the years were founded in colleges of agriculture.
+Most of these remain there, although a few such as Michigan State, have moved from the agricultural college while maintaining a tie to it.
+The main rural sociology program in Europe is also in the agricultural university (at Wageningen in the Metherlands).

 Colleges of agriculture and the United States Department of Agriculture, exert considerable influence on their programs, including rural sociology departments.
-By legislation, the main mission of the USDA is to improve American agriculture.
-This is also the main task of the college of agriculture.
+The main mission of the USDA is to improve American agriculture.
+This is also the main task of the colleges of agriculture.
 In the early part of the century, improvements in farming also improved rural life, and the colleges and the USDA both contributed to this end.
 In the last generation, improvements in production and marketing have made American agriculture extremely fruitful.
 The farmers who survived have benefitted.
-But the same forces which made a strong agricultural plant also produced rural cast-offs who could not and cannot compete in modern agriculture.
+But the same forces which made a strong agricultural plant also produced rural cast-offs who could not and seemingly connot compete in modern agriculture.
 True, to some extent the colleges of agriculture helped smooth a path out of farming for many.
 They provided educational opportunities for those leaving farming as such.
-They supported a small but consistent trickle of research on non-farm adaptations of farm-reared people.
+They supported a small but consistent trickle of research on nonfarm adaptations of farm-reared people.
 They encouraged action programs, such as in home economics extension work, which had the effect of socializing rural people to urban life-styles.
-Yet despite a few such emphases, the overwhelming concern of the colleges and the USDA has been on improving farm production and marketing.
+Yet despite a few such emphases, the overshelming concern of the colleges and the USDA has been on improving farm production and marketing.
 Even in their sociology programs the main single concern of the colleges of agriculture has been with diffusion of farm technology.